stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 of the block, the seat occupied the centre, whilst the long, curved claws of the doubled-up, crouching hind legs gripped the front edge and extended a quarter of the way down toward the bottom of the pedestal.
-The cephalopod head was bent forward, so that the ends of the facial feelers brushed the backs of huge fore paws which clasped the croucher&rsquo;s elevated knees.
+The cephalopod head was bent forward, so that the ends of the facial feelers brushed the backs of huge fore paws which clasped the croucher's elevated knees.
 The aspect of the whole was abnormally life-like, and the more subtly fearful because its source was so totally unknown.
-Its vast, awesome, and incalculable age was unmistakable; yet not one link did it shew with any known type of art belonging to civilisation&rsquo;s youth&mdash;or indeed to any other time.
+Its vast, awesome, and incalculable age was unmistakable; yet not one link did it shew with any known type of art belonging to civilisation's youth--or indeed to any other time.
 Totally separate and apart, its very material was a mystery; for the soapy, greenish-black stone with its golden or iridescent flecks and striations resembled nothing familiar to geology or mineralogy.
-The characters along the base were equally baffling; and no member present, despite a representation of half the world&rsquo;s expert learning in this field, could form the least notion of even their remotest linguistic kinship.
+The characters along the base were equally baffling; and no member present, despite a representation of half the world's expert learning in this field, could form the least notion of even their remotest linguistic kinship.
 They, like the subject and material, belonged to something horribly remote and distinct from mankind as we know it; something frightfully suggestive of old and unhallowed cycles of life in which our world and our conceptions have no part.

-  And yet, as the members severally shook their heads and confessed defeat at the Inspector&rsquo;s problem, there was one man in that gathering who suspected a touch of bizarre familiarity in the monstrous shape and writing, and who presently told with some diffidence of the odd trifle he knew.
+  And yet, as the members severally shook their heads and confessed defeat at the Inspector's problem, there was one man in that gathering who suspected a touch of bizarre familiarity in the monstrous shape and writing, and who presently told with some diffidence of the odd trifle he knew.
 This person was the late William Channing Webb, Professor of Anthropology in Princeton University, and an explorer of no slight note.
 Professor Webb had been engaged,